Food Safety During Cancer Therapy

 Food Preparation

 • Prepare food on surfaces that have been thoroughly washed in hot, soapy water.
-You can clean cutting boards in hot, soapy water or wash in your dishwasher (if the board is made from dishwasher-safe materials).
+You can clean cutting boards in a solution of ten parts water mixed with one part household bleach.

 • Use separate cutting boards for cooked foods and raw foods.